plashchynski/UoL-CM3010-DADT-midterm-project/README.md

 ### 6. Reflection

 A fully functional web application was developed with a useful set of features.
-The application allows users to upload a 23andMe raw data file and generate a report that lists the most important SNPs in the file and their interpretation.
+The application allows users to upload a raw genetic data file from genetic testing services, such as 23andMe, and generate a report that lists the most important SNPs in the file and their interpretation.
 The application also allows users to explore all SNPs in the database and view their details.
-Some of the research questions outlined in the previous sections can be answered using this application.
+All of the research questions outlined in the previous sections can be answered using this application.

 The user interface of the application is sketch as it was not the primary focus of this project.
 The application could be improved by adding a more user-friendly interface, such as a wizard that guides the user through the process of uploading a file and generating a report.